ibruteforce94/raspibolt/guide/bonus/bitcoin/btcpayserver.md

 ### BTCPay Server configuration

-* Insert the following lines in the beginning of the configuration file:
+* Insert the following lines in the the configuration file (instead of the default passwords, insert the ones you written down when making nbxplorer and btcpay postgres db)

   ```sh
   network=mainnet